Intervention/docs/image/v4/getting-started/frameworks.md

 ### Installation

-Instead of installing the Intervention Image directly, it is only necessary to require the bundle package `intervention/image-symfony`.
-The corresponding dependencies are automatically installed as well
+Instead of installing Intervention Image directly, it is only necessary to require the bundle package `intervention/image-symfony`.
+The corresponding dependencies are automatically installed as well.

 ```bash
 composer require intervention/image-symfony